apache/spark/docs/integration.rst

 Google Natural Language
 '''''''''''''''''''''''

-:class:`airflow.contrib.operators.gcp_natural_language_operator.CloudLanguageAnalyzeEntities`
+:class:`airflow.gcp.operators.natural_language.CloudLanguageAnalyzeEntities`
     Finds named entities (currently proper names and common nouns) in the text along with entity types, salience, mentions for each entity, and other properties.

-:class:`airflow.contrib.operators.gcp_natural_language_operator.CloudLanguageAnalyzeEntitySentiment`
+:class:`airflow.gcp.operators.natural_language.CloudLanguageAnalyzeEntitySentiment`
     Finds entities, similar to AnalyzeEntities in the text and analyzes sentiment associated with each entity and its mentions.

-:class:`airflow.contrib.operators.gcp_natural_language_operator.CloudLanguageAnalyzeSentiment`
+:class:`airflow.gcp.operators.natural_language.CloudLanguageAnalyzeSentiment`
     Analyzes the sentiment of the provided text.

-:class:`airflow.contrib.operators.gcp_natural_language_operator.CloudLanguageClassifyTextOperator`
+:class:`airflow.gcp.operators.natural_language.CloudLanguageClassifyTextOperator`
     Classifies a document into categories.

-They also use :class:`airflow.contrib.hooks.gcp_natural_language_operator.CloudNaturalLanguageHook` to communicate with Google Cloud Platform.
+They also use :class:`airflow.gcp.hooks.natural_language.CloudNaturalLanguageHook` to communicate with Google Cloud Platform.

 Google Cloud Data Loss Prevention (DLP)